-Please refer to the college policies in the Academic Regulations and Procedures section of the course catalog.
+Please refer to the University policies in the Academic Regulations and Procedures section of the course catalog.

 If, due to an unforeseeable and extenuating circumstance, a teacher candidate has been unable to complete all course assignments, and has been in attendance for the full term, and has completed the majority of the course assignments, she/he may request an incomplete grade.
 The issuance of an incomplete grade is at the discretion of the course professor and is not automatic.
 If granted, the “AGREEMENT FORM FOR INCOMPLETE GRADE”

 must be completed by both the professor and the teacher candidate.

 After receiving the assignment(s) by the specified due date, the professor will grade the assignment(s), and will contact the registrar and the Associate Dean of Academic Affairs to have the final grade changed based upon the accomplishment of the course objectives according to a specified evaluation plan as presented in the course syllabus.

 If the assignment(s) are not completed by the specified due date, the professor reserves the right to change the grade to that which the candidate had earned before requesting the incomplete, or to let it remain a permanent incomplete as outlined in the Mercy University Graduate Catalog.